BANGAUTOGLASS

 For an exotic vehicle, the replacement cost — which factors in glass sourcing for a low-production model, specialized installation requirements, and potential ADAS recalibration — can be meaningfully higher than a standard vehicle repair.
 Some owners choose to pay out of pocket to avoid affecting their premium or exhausting a claim; others find that comprehensive glass coverage makes filing worthwhile.
 That's a judgment call based on your specific policy and financial picture.

 If you haven't started the claim process yet, Bang AutoGlass can assist you with navigating it — helping you understand what information your insurer will need and what documentation supports the claim.
-We don't file claims on your behalf, but we can help make sure you're prepared and informed when you contact your insurance provider.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 OEM vs. Aftermarket Glass: Why It Matters More on This Vehicle